Skip to main content

 • Figure in parentheses: represents a negative amount.

 • The underlined figure: indicates that you have edited and saved the value.
+It appears both in the Initial Cashflow Balance Sheet and when editing a projected Cashflow target.

 Customize the chart